eluzix/claritus-website/content/faq.md

     to the extent that even we don’t have access to your data.
 Our loyalty is first and foremost to you, our customer - no hidden agendas, no dual loyalties, no matter what.
 In addition, we will never share or sell your information with any third parties.
-Find out more about Claritus''s privacy <a href="https://claritus.io/blog/trust/">here</a>.
+Find out more about Claritus'' privacy <a href="https://claritus.io/blog/trust/">here</a>.

 '
 - title: What about Claritus’s security?